OpenWealth/OpenWealth/README.md

 The OpenWealth Association provides
 * Definition, maintenance and publication of the API specifications (the actual data contracts) for the scope of the OpenWealth universe
-* Documentation of the specification and guides and best practices for implemntors - API providers and consumers
+* Documentation of the specification and guides and best practices for implementors - API providers and consumers
 * Sample data for a large set of use-cases
-* A sandbox environment for implementors to test and develop against
+* A sandbox environment for implemeentors to test and develop against
-* Q&As and support services for implemntors and interested parties
+* Q&As and support services for implementors and interested parties

 The OpenWealth Association <b>does not</b> provide
 * Infrastructure for hosting APIs